Connect to a database

 rcu_prefix : DEV

-rcu_admin_password: <database admin password is required only when you specify -run_rcu flag>
+rcu_admin_password: <database admin password> # only required when you specify the `-run_rcu` flag

 rcu_schema_password : <RCU schema password>

-javax.net.ssl.trustStorePassword : <atp wallet password when generating the wallet from Oracle Cloud Console>
+javax.net.ssl.trustStorePassword : <the trust key store password when generating the wallet from Oracle Cloud Console if not using an SSO wallet as the trust key store>

-The database wallet can be included in the archive file as a named entry (example uses rcu as that name) under the dbWallets archive structure, either as a zip file:
+The database wallet downloaded from the ATP database can be included in the archive file as a named entry (example uses rcu as that name) under thedbWallets archive structure, either as a ZIP file:

 wlsdeploy/dbWallets/rcu/Walletxyz.zip